Aneflomorpha seminuda

 Habitat

 Based on collection records for the in the southwestern United States, Aneflomorpha are typically found in arid and semi-arid scrublands, oak woodlands, and riparian corridors.
-The locality and specific associations for A. seminuda have not been explicitly detailed in accessible literature.
+The type locality and specific associations for A. seminuda have not been explicitly detailed in accessible literature.

 Distribution